 In February 2009 I accepted an appointment as fellow associate at the University of Cambridge Judge Business School.
 This was a honorary position that allowed me to conduct activities in Cambridge while keeping my professorship in Budapest.
 Being associated with Cambridge was a great honor and privilege for me.

-At the end of my stay in Cambridge our new CEMS book The Future International Manager: A Vision of Roles and Duties of Management, was published by Palgrave Macmillan.
+In November 2009 our new CEMS book The Future International Manager: A Vision of Roles and Duties of Management, was published by Palgrave Macmillan.
 The book presents a new manager profile based on the CEMS Master’s in International Management program.

 We defined the future international manager as a reflexive practitioner who (i) is committed to environmental sustainability, (ii) exercises social responsibility, (iii) works with sensitivity toward gender and diversity issues, (iv) harmonizes information and communications technologies with processes and organizational culture, (v) applies a holistic perspective in problem solving, (vi) cooperates with social and political actors, and (vii) is engaged in progressive entrepreneurship.
 The book interprets and elaborates these characteristics of the future international manager in depth.